martenframework/marten/docs/docs/development/reference/management-commands.md

 ### Options

 * `--fake` - Allows marking migrations as applied or unapplied without actually running them
+* `--check` - Exits with a non-zero status if unapplied migrations exist without applying them
 * `--plan` - Provides a comprehensive overview of the operations that will be performed by the applied or unapplied migrations
 * `--db=ALIAS` - Allows specifying the alias of the database on which migrations will be applied or unapplied (default to `default`)